digiscot/digiscot-website/pages/projects/midlothian-voluntary-action.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 1
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: Getting IT
+project-title: Getting IT
-excerpt: This project will train voluntary and community organisations in Midlothian to help them to support their clients, service users or members to get online.
+project-excerpt: This project will train voluntary and community organisations in Midlothian to help them to support their clients, service users or members to get online.
-lead: Midlothian Voluntary Action
+project-lead: Midlothian Voluntary Action
 website: http://www.mvacvs.org
 email: craig.turner@mvacvs.org.uk
 twitter-url: https://twitter.com/MVACommunity